MicrosoftDocs/bot-docs/articles/bot-builder-deploy-az-cli.md

 az login
 ```
 A browser window will open, allowing you to sign in.

+> [!NOTE]
+> If you deploy your bot to a non-Azure cloud such as US Gov, you need to run `az cloud set --name <name-of-cloud>` before `az login`, where &lt;name-of-cloud> is the name of a registered cloud, such as `AzureUSGovernment`.
+If you want to go back to public cloud, you can run `az cloud set --name AzureCloud`.

 ### Set the subscription
 Set the default subscription to use.